B-chandru/dictationary/README.md

 This website is build by using html5,css and javascript.
 </li>
 <li>
-we have used   <a href="https://api.dictionaryapi.dev/api/v2/entries/en/happy" target="_blank" rel="noopener noreferrer">Dictionaryapi</a> to get the information of the word that we are searching.
+I have used   <a href="https://api.dictionaryapi.dev/api/v2/entries/en/happy" target="_blank" rel="noopener noreferrer">Dictionaryapi</a> to get the information of the word that we are searching.
 </li>
 </ul>